Dental X-Rays

 • cysts and some tumor forms.

 X-rays are also used by dentists to assess your suitability for orthodontics, dentures, dental implants, and other procedures.
 Additionally, your dentist uses X-rays to monitor the healing process after specific operations including root canal therapy and dental bone grafting.
-For more information on dental x-rays, contact Iris Dental Group in Burlington today.
+For more information on dental x-rays, contact Iris Dental Group in Etobicoke today.

 image